psychemedia/sin-eater-resources/src/_folklore_1892.md

 > That this identification is substantially correct will be seen not only from the instances already given, but also from Pennant's statement (*Tours in Wales*, ed.
 1883, iii, 150-1) that in Wales, previously to a funeral, it was customary when the corpse was brought out of the house, for the next of kin (a female) to give over the coffin a quantity of white loaves, and sometimes a cheese with a piece of money stuck in it, to certain poor people.
 After that they presented in like manner a cup of drink, and required the person to drink a little of it immediately; then the minister repeated the Lord's prayer, after which they proceeded with the corpse.
 To this hour, Pennant adds, the bier is carried by the next of kin, a custom considered as the highest respect that filial piety can pay to the deceased.
 It is not at all uncommon, as folk-lore students are aware, for tribal, communal, and other feasts in the last stage of their decadence to come to be represented by gifts of food to the poor.
 The significance of the custom as related by Pennant is that the food and drink are given *across the coffin by the next of kin*,* and that if the recipients are not required to eat the bread on the spot they have at least to drink of the liquor offered them.
 Mr Hartland cited many variants of this custom in this and other countries.
 When these traditional observances are set side by side, their meaning, he observed, is transparent.

-The tradition of consuming food or drink placed near the body is seen as a key element, which harltand appears to claim is a relic of a more savage behaviour:
+The tradition of consuming food or drink placed near the body is seen as a key element, which Hartland appears to claim is a relic of a more savage behaviour:

 > The partaking of food and drink which have been placed upon or near the body or the coffin of the deceased, or are delivered over the coffin to be consumed— an act, in the most elaborate of these rites, distinctly believed to convey to the persons who partake some, at all events, of the properties of the dead— can only be a relic of a savage feast where the meat consumed was the very body of the deceased kinsman.